* EU member states agree 3-month flexible extension

 * France accepts delay after UK election prospects rise

-* Parliament to vote Monday on Johnson election demand (Adds U.S. bond yields, time of vote in parliament)
+* Parliament to vote on Johnson election demand (Recasts headline and lead)

-LONDON/BRUSSELS, Oct 28 (Reuters) - The European Union agreed a three-month flexible delay on Monday to Britain's exit from the bloc as Prime Minister Boris Johnson pushes for an election after opponents forced him to request an extension he had vowed never to ask for.
+BRUSSELS, Oct 28 (Reuters) - The European Union on Monday agreed a 3-month flexible delay to departure from the bloc as Prime Minister Boris Johnson pushes for an election after opponents forced him to request an extension he had vowed never to ask for.

-Just days before the United Kingdom is formally due to leave the EU on Oct.
-31 at 2300 GMT, Brexit is hanging in the balance, with British politicians no closer to reaching a consensus on how, when or even if the divorce should take place at all.
+Just three days before the United Kingdom is due to leave the EU on Oct.
+31 at 2300 GMT, Brexit is hanging in the balance as British politicians are no closer to reaching a consensus on how, when or even if the divorce should take place.

-Johnson, who won the top job in July by vowing, "do or die", to deliver Brexit on Oct.
-31, was driven to request a postponement after he was defeated in parliament over the sequencing of the ratification of his divorce deal.
+Johnson, who became prime minister by pledging - "do or die" - to deliver Brexit on Oct.
+31, was driven into requesting a postponement after he was defeated in parliament over the sequencing of the ratification of his divorce deal.

-The 27 countries that will remain in the EU agreed on Monday to put off Brexit until the end of January, with an earlier departure possible should the faction-ridden UK parliament ratify the separation deal Johnson agreed with the bloc.
+The 27 countries that will remain in the EU after Brexit agreed on Monday to put off Brexit until the end of January with an earlier departure possible should the faction-ridden UK parliament ratify their separation deal.

-"The EU27 has agreed that it will accept the UK's request for a Brexit 'flextension' until 31 January 2020," European Council President Donald Tusk said in a tweet, referring to the concept of a flexible extension.
+"The EU27 has agreed that it will accept the UK's request for a Brexit 'flextension' until 31 January 2020," European Council President Donald Tusk said in a tweet, referring to the idea of a "flexible extension".

-EU member states will need Britain to formally reply to its offer of a three-month delay before launching a "written procedure" whereby governments will have 24 hours to accept or reject.
+But EU member states will need Britain to formally respond to its offer of a 3-month delay to Brexit before launching a "written procedure" whereby governments will have 24 hours to accept or reject the delay.

-"We can only launch the written procedure when we have the agreement of the UK government on the text," a senior EU official said.
-Johnson, who lacks a majority in parliament, is obliged by legislation passed last month to accept an extension once offered.
+"We can only launch the written procedure when we have the agreement of the UK government on the text," said a senior EU official.

 Britain's departure has already been delayed twice - from March 29 and April 12 - after Johnson's predecessor, Theresa May, failed three times to get her deal ratified by parliament.

-The EU, forged from the ruins of World War Two as a way to prevent another ruinous conflict in Europe, is fatigued by Britain's protracted Brexit crisis but keen not to be held responsible for an economically tumultuous "no-deal" rupture.
+The EU, forged from the ruins of World War Two as a way to prevent another devastating conflict in Europe, is fatigued by Britain's Brexit crisis but keen not to be held responsible for an economically tumultuous "no-deal" Brexit.

 French President Emmanuel Macron had been the main hurdle to an extension, arguing there had to be a good reason for a delay and that the British needed to break their own political deadlock.
 But a source close to Macron said the prospect of an election in Britain had strengthened significantly.